How to work out if your level of uptime is good enough

 An example of this would be if the SLA has a strict classification of what can be claimed on.
 An SLA could state that for it to be claimed on, a period of downtime must be longer than 2 hours and be caused by a technical fault on their hardware.
 This means that an hour-long outage wouldn’t be claimable.
 Neither would an outage caused by bad weather disrupting your connection, even where it causes damage to your business.

 It’s important to always thoroughly read the terms and conditions for any service provider you sign up to.
 And equally important to consider alternative points besides just the uptime percent.
-Because factors like the SLA, hardware, security and compensation can be just as, if not more, important.
+Factors like the SLA, hardware, security and compensation can be just as, if not more, important.

 Although a 100% guarantee is impossible, we could hypothetically get pretty close in the future.
-A ‘nine-nines’ uptime guarantee would allow you to enjoy:
+A “nine-nines” uptime guarantee would allow you to enjoy a maximum of:

 - 0.0000864 seconds of downtime every day;